 On the other hand, using an HE detergent in a traditional washer will not harm your laundry or the machine.
 However, avoid using an over-abundance, just because you don't see any suds.
 That's why it's important to follow the manufacturer's recommendation for detergent use.
 The correct laundry soap to use should be confirmed in your washer manual.

 If you need some advice on getting a clean wash, sorting the load properly can help tremendously.
-Check out my laundry related articles for tips on doing laundry:
+Check out these laundry related articles for tips on doing laundry: